FEAR OF REJECTION

 Do Not Do Drugs and Alcohol.
-One of the most common techniques people use to reduce the anxiety from the fear of rejection is consuming alcohol or drugs.
+One of the most common techniques people use to reduce anxiety from the fear of rejection is consuming alcohol or drugs.
 This is a bad idea.
-It also reinforces the use of “running away” as a coping mechanism.
+It also reinforces “running away” as a coping mechanism.

 Many people think they dance better after they’ve had a couple of drinks.
 Here is what you should do to verify this.
-Have a friend video tape you when you are dancing while drunk.
-You will find out quickly that being numb to what is going on is the same as being better.
+Have a friend videotape you when you are dancing while drunk.
+You will learn quickly that being numb to what is happening is not the same as being better.

 Here is another investigation you can do.
-Go on-line and search for scientific studies on how alcohol affects your driving skills.
+Search for scientific studies on how alcohol affects your driving skills online.
 It will reveal many studies, and none of them support that driving under the influence improves your driving skills.

 Do this practice session.
 Jot down all of the negative thoughts you have had in the last month.
-Next write down what your life would be like if you avoided all of those situations.
+Next, write down what it would be like to avoid those situations.

 - You would likely not drive again.

-- You would get trapped in the Home Depo bathroom because you refuse to touch the door handle.
+- You would get trapped in a public bathroom because you refuse to touch the door handle.

-- Refuse to take a test because you thought you might fail it.
+- You would refuse to take a test because you might fail.